“Specialty” is a term we often hear in the coffee industry, but the definition can vary depending on the context in which it’s used.

 Specialty denotes a coffee that has been assessed using the Specialty Coffee Association of America (SCAA) cupping protocols and which has scored above 80 points.
 Coffee is scored out of 10 in each of the following SCAA cupping categories:

 Points are also deducted for any faults, taints or inconsistencies.

-To achieve Specialty status, the coffee must score a total of 80 or more across all of these categories – somewhere between Very Good and Excellent.
+To achieve Specialty status, the coffee must score at least 7.5 in these categories – somewhere between Very Good and Excellent.